Voiced by: Dr. Mary Thomas

 Note: Secwépemc people from Adams Lake Band, Neskonlith Band, Splatsín, and Little Shuswap Lake Band are part of the larger Secwépemc Nation, and have rights and responsibilities to the cultural knowledges and symbols included in this project.
 Any Intellectual Property Rights associated with these Secwépemc cultural knowledges and symbols inherently belong to the Secwépemc people and cannot be copied or adapted without permission.

-Secwépemc (“the spread-out people”), a Nation of 32 Salish speaking communities that have been divided into 17 bands by the Indian Act, are 10,000 people strong and growing.
+Secwépemc (“the spread-out people”), a Nation of 32 Interior Salishan communities that have been divided into 17 bands by the Indian Act, are 10,000 people strong and growing.
 Before contact with Europeans, the original population is estimated at 25,000 people, drastically reduced to 7,000 due to the 1862 smallpox epidemic.
 Secwépemc territory spans approximately 180,000 squared kilometres (112,000 squared miles) which includes the headwaters of the two largest river systems in British Columbia; the Columbia and Fraser River valleys, and extends south to the Arrow Lakes.
 Secwépemc have occupied their territory, Secwepemcúl̓ecw, for over 10,000 years and have never signed away, ceded or sold their land or territory.

 The purpose of the Secwépemc Landmarks Project is to create awareness of Secwépemc traditional territory through the installation of approximately 100 trailhead posts, 16 Secwépemc Landmark sculptures, and 16 connected interpretive panels that feature Secwépemc place names and oral histories from the Secwépemc Lakes Elders Advisory Committee in the Shuswap Lakes region of Secwepemcúl̓ecw.